harding/old-docs-history-bitcoin.org/_includes/guide_payment_processing.md

 * If an address was copy-and-pasted or a basic `bitcoin:` URI was used, contact the spender directly and ask them to provide a refund address.

-* If a payment protocol payment request was used, send the refund to the output listed in the `refund_to` field of the Payment message.
+* If the payment protocol was used, send the refund to the output listed in the `refund_to` field of the Payment message.

 As discussed in the Payment section, `refund_to` addresses may come with